Witchcraft is on the rise lately. In fact, it’s been on the rise for years.

 Many witch subscription boxes include tarot cards or oracle decks in their curated boxes, along with crystals, energetically infused bath and body care, and more.
 If you're looking to learn tarot specifically, a tarot subscription box might be more up your alley!
 After your box arrives, get familiar with your new tarot or oracle deck by pulling a random card once a day; most witches do this in the morning before their day gets going.
 Drawing a random card can help you frame what's to come that day.

-Remember, modern magickal practice is customizable to your interests, routine, and environment.
+Remember, new witches, modern magickal practice is customizable to your interests, routine, and environment.
 Use tarot, candles, crystals, cooking, herbalism, or leave out any one of them!
 Because magick centers on your own sense of intuition, you can shape your witchy practice to what you already care about.
 Listen to what your intuition is telling you –– and have fun!